Toward the theory on local cohomologies at the ideals given by simplicial posets: Introduction

-To extend the methods in \cite{Y01a} to our context, the first problem is that the structure of $\EE_x$ is much more complicated than the case of Stanley-Reisner ideals.
-The next problem is that there are so many $\ZZ^n$-graded $S$-homomorhisms $\EE_x \to \EE_{x'}$.
+To develop the theory, we face the following difficulties.
+First, the structure of $\EE_x$ is considerably more complicated than in the case of Stanley–Reisner ideals.
+Second, the set of $\mathbb{Z}^n$-graded $S$-homomorphisms $\EE_x \to \EE_{x'}$ is much harder to control than the classical case.

 The organization of this paper is as follows.